******* Mathematics at the Ness of Brodgar

 This obvious problem of how Stone Age man calculated is the central theme of archaeology on this website and I think I have found the solution, but no one seems interested.
 It is too much like translating the hieroglyphs without the Rosetta Stone: impossible, though the loads of mathematical facts I present speak for themselves.

-I show conclusively this math can be applied succesfully, that is, meaningfully and is not beyond Pythagoras in difficulty, although it is further reaching in content.
 A 14-year old can understand this math.
-But indeed it is not your ordinary math, but neither is ‘Megalithic culture’ your everyday exotic culture, it is the birth of science in the West.
+But indeed it is not your ordinary math, but neither is ‘Megalithic culture’ your everyday exotic culture: it is the birth of science in the West.

 The stones of Brodgar or the walls of Maes Howe don’t move, nor go away (at least let’s hope so), neither does the overwhelming circumstantial evidence, nor a verdict beyond reasonable doubt; new terms to archaeology perhaps, but well worth considering, in a situation where mathematical precision does not and cannot exist beyond what I present.